The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe.

 Obviously the longer you can stay in the Amalfi Coast region, the better your trip will be.

 If you could stay on the Amalfi Coast for a month, then that’s awesome!

 Now let’s begin.
 Here are the best things to do on the Amalfi Coast, and it starts with a visit to Sorrento.

 I recommend staying for 1 night in Sorrento based on a great Amalfi Coast 12-day itinerary.

-Staying for 2 nights in Sorrento is even better, so long as it doesn’t cut short your stay in other towns.
+Staying for 2 nights in Sorrento would be even better, so long as it doesn’t cut short your stay in other towns.

 Sorrento is a great town to start your Amalfi Coast experience.

-As soon as you arrive in Sorrento, you get an immediate sensation and feeling that you’ve arrived in a very beautiful part of the world.
+As soon as you arrive in Sorrento, you feel immediately that you’ve arrived in a very beautiful part of the world.

 Sorrento offers superb views like this one where you can see Mount Vesuvius in the background.